galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *Link:*
   * [RepeatExplorer](http://repeatexplorer.umbr.cas.cz/)
-  * [Workshop on the Application of Next Generation Sequencing to Repetitive DNA Analysis in Plants](http://w3lamc.umbr.cas.cz/repeatexplorer/?page_id=14), České Budějovice, Czech Republic, May 26-28 2015
 * *Domain/Purpose:*
+  * Graph-based clustering and characterization of repetitive sequences, and detection of transposable element protein coding domains
+* *Comments:*
   * Utilities for [Graph-based clustering and characterization of repetitive sequences in next-generation sequencing data](http://www.biomedcentral.com/1471-2105/11/378) and tools for the detection of transposable element protein coding domains
-* *Comments:*
+  * [Workshop on the Application of Next Generation Sequencing to Repetitive DNA Analysis in Plants](http://w3lamc.umbr.cas.cz/repeatexplorer/?page_id=14), České Budějovice, Czech Republic, May 26-28 2015
 * *User Support:*
 * *Quotas:*
   * Disk space is limited to 200MB for unregistered users.
 Registered users are free to use up to 50GB.